dkfancska/lint-heroes/docs/usage/README.md

 ## IDE Integration

-### PyCharm

-The project includes PyCharm run configurations:
+The project can be integrated with various IDEs and editors:
 - **macOS/Linux**: `.run/Lint All.run.xml`
 - **Windows Batch**: `.run/Lint All Windows.run.xml`
 - **Windows PowerShell**: `.run/Lint All PowerShell.run.xml`